marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 **Why is this important?**

-Traditionally, in the Linux world I had to make a choice: Either I want to be able to use the latest available software - or I'm fine with a older versions which are better tested and more stable.
+Traditionally, in the Linux world I had to make a choice: Either I want to be able to use the latest available software - or I'm fine with older versions which are better tested and more stable.
 This choice not only affected the desktop software used but the entire operating system.
-To put it bluntly: You had to choose between brand new, unstable operating systems with potential high maintenance effort or a bit older, well tested and therefore low maintenance effort operating systems.
+To put it bluntly: You had to choose between brand new, unstable distributions with potential high maintenance effort or a bit older, well tested and therefore low maintenance effort distributions.

 The first option is good for developers and tinkerers, the second option is a solid choice for servers.
 But for a regular day to day user with basic needs?
 Either one of them is bad.

-Thats why I love elementary OS for its unique approach: The foundation is built on the highly stable low maintenance Ubuntu LTS release.
-This means the foundation is well tested and I don't have to worry too much about its core.
-But at the same time, I can use the latest and greates desktop applications which may require newer core libraries - thanks to Flatpak.
+Thats why I love elementary OS' unique approach: The foundation is built using the highly stable low maintenance Ubuntu LTS release.
+This means it is well tested and I don't have to worry about it.
+But at the same time, I can use the latest and greates desktop applications which may require newer libraries - which are shipped within their own sandbox thanks to Flatpak.
+So both approaches can coexist and complement each other.

-### Upstreaming wherever possible

 ### Documentation